Thomas Randolph (ambassador): Embassy to Russia and Scotland

 He was recalled to England about June 1566, and apparently it was shortly after his return that he was appointed "Master of the King's Post," a position that later became postmaster general.
 On 2 November 1567 he obtained from Robert Constable an assignment of the office of constable or keeper of the Queenborough Castle and steward of the lordship or manor of Middleton and Merden in the county of Kent.

 In June 1568, he was sent on a special embassy to Russia in behalf of the English merchants trading in that country; and he succeeded in obtaining from Ivan IV a grant of certain privileges to the merchant adventurers, which led to the formation of the Muscovy Company.
 He returned from Russia in the autumn of 1569.
 Following representations made by Regent Moray's agent Nicolas Elphinstone in January 1570 he was sent to Scotland, although uncertain news of the Regent's assassination had reached London.
 He remained in Scotland for a year.
+The chronicle known as the Diurnal of Occurrents relates that he attended a meeting of the nobility at Dalkeith Palace in February 1570, where the potential homecoming of Mary, Queen of Scots, was discussed.
+The Earl of Argyll accused him of sowing discord in Scotland.